the-muppet2/defcat-website/public/docs/ADMIN_GUIDE.md

 - **Roast Credits** - Used for deck roast requests

 **Adding a Credit Type:**
+You can create and distribute other types of credits as you see fit to track other benefits and such
 1. Click **Add Credit Type**
 2. Enter:
    - Display Name